PoliciesCenter for International and Cultural Education

 1. Application fee.
 All participants will pay an application fee, and the College is unable to waive this fee as it pays for and maintains the online applicant system.
 Applications are not considered complete or screened until the application fee has been paid.

 3. Balance.
-The balance of costs are due on: (a) the usual Gustavus tuition due date for semester programs; (b) October 31 for J-Term programs; or (c) April 30 for Gustavus-operated summer programs.
+The balance of costs are due on: (a) the usual Gustavus tuition due date for semester programs; or (b) April 30 for Gustavus-operated summer programs.
 Any fees due to an external partner, landlord, etc. will have their own, unique deadlines.

 5. Payment procedures.
 Application fees and deposits are paid diurectly to CICE via an online credit card payment form or a check or money order.
 Balance payments are billed through the regular Gustavus student billing account and should not be paid to CICE directly.